applidget/mongoid_schema_dump/README.md

 This gem allows you to dump your Mongoid schema based on a top level object.
 If you have an `Organization` model or equivalent, this tool can help you get the shortest path (by following `belongs_to` relationships) from any other object from your data model to your `Organization` model.

+You can then use the output of this gem in combination with https://github.com/applidget/mongo-partial-dump, a MongoDB extractor reading from a database a writing to another one based on the filters you define with this gem.

 ## Installation

 Add this line to your application's Gemfile: